MikeJGilbert42/artoo-led/README.md

 Artoo + Digispark = Fun
 =======================

-Messing around with the Digispark I got from GoGaRuCo, mostly to serve as info for anyone else who is experimenting with it.
+Messing around with the Digispark I got from GoGaRuCo.
+Created this repo as info for anyone else who might also be experimenting with it.

 Stuff I've done so far